Simplified and structured experiment reporting#

 Let’s start by creating a tree-based model using some out-of-the-box tools.

-Finally, we use a HistGradientBoostingRegressor as a base estimator that is a rather robust model.
+Finally, we use a HistGradientBoostingRegressor as a base estimator, it is a rather robust model.

 Modelling#